gustavo-ribeiro-santiago/yelp_stars_prediction/README.md

 # Yelp 1-5 Star Ratings Prediction From Text Reviews

-This project demonstrates a machine learning pipeline for classifying Yelp text reviews into star ratings (1-5) using multiple supervised learning models, ranging from traditional classifiers to more advanced deep learning architectures.
+This project presents a machine learning pipeline for classifying Yelp text reviews into star ratings (1-5) using multiple supervised learning models, ranging from traditional classifiers to more advanced deep learning architectures.
 Additionally, a Power BI dashboard helps visualize the models' results.

 [![Notebook Screenshot](screenshot.png)](https://colab.research.google.com/drive/1-LlGHYMmxs1I94A-L3JyftgCQtLDMI_U#scrollTo=MRqtBh44kreg)

+## Project Objective

+The goal of this project is to develop machine learning models that can predict the star rating of a review based on its text content.
+This predictive capability could be applied to unlabeled reviews, providing businesses with insights into customer satisfaction and potential areas of improvement.

 ## Possible Use Cases